satoshiofficial/btc/README.md

 6. Conclusion, An Appreciation of AES/SHA-256

 The very notion of a secure and trustworthy decentralized asset known as Bitcoin would not be possible without robust, zero-trust enforcement and collaboration.
 Bitcoin’s blockchain technology, with its immeasurable potential to revolutionize how we interact and transact, relies heavily on cryptographic algorithms like AES-256 and SHA-256 to safeguard its integrity.
-AES-256, with its virtually unbreakable encryption, protects out private keys and ever-growingly-important sensitive data; while SHA-256 ensures the immutability of the blockchain itself, through its unique and irreversible hashing function.
+AES-256, with its virtually unbreakable encryption, protects our private keys and ever-growingly-important sensitive data; while SHA-256 ensures the immutability of the blockchain itself, through its unique and irreversible hashing function.

 References